 Caffeine In Green Tea vs Black Tea

-First, to answer the question does green tea have caffeine? — It most certainly does!
-Furthermore, as already mentioned black tea does not necessarily have a higher caffeine content than green tea and it will depend on the processing method along with other conditions.
+First, to answer the question, does green tea have caffeine? — It most certainly does!
+Furthermore, as already mentioned, black tea does not necessarily have a higher caffeine content than green tea, and this depends on the processing method and other conditions.

 For instance, many Japanese green teas often have higher caffeine content because:

-- the soil is fertilized with nitrogen (which also increases the nutritious value of the tea)
+- the soil is fertilized with nitrogen (which also increases the nutritional value of the tea)

 - the tea bushes are shaded before harvest, which increases not only the desired theanine but also the green tea caffeine content.
 This is one of the reasons why Japanese teas are such a deep, vibrant green color.

-To learn more about the caffeine contents in tea check out our caffeine tag.
+To learn more about the caffeine content in tea, check out our caffeine tag.